surniaulula/wpsso-rrssb/readme.txt

 **WPSSO RRSSB Pro / Power-User Features**

-The [Pro version of WPSSO RRSSB](https://wpsso.com/extend/plugins/wpsso-rrssb/) includes a number of additional options and features:

 * Extends the features of WPSSO Pro (requires a licensed WPSSO Pro plugin).
 * Custom titles and text in the Social Settings metabox for:
 	* Email